loopbackio/loopback.io/pages/en/contrib/style-guide.md

   });
 ```

-### Exception
+{% include note.html title="EXCEPTION:" content="When the callback function is the only argument that overflows character limit, you can put only this argument on a new line.

-When the callback function is the only argument that overflows char limit, you can put only this argument on a new line.
+" %}

-Good:
+For example:

 ```js
 TestModel.find({where: {id: '1'}},